 1st Myth: Some women are asking to be raped or deserved to be raped because they act or dress provocatively.

 Fact: Anyone can be a victim of rape regardless of how they dress or act.

-There is an implication in this myth that a woman who is young, attractive, flirty, and/or promiscuous brings a sexual assault onto herself.
-This attitude toward rape creates self-blame as well as preventing women from acknowledging the threat of rape.
-A good example of this would be if a female dresses revealing and becomes intoxicated, it increases the chance of assault.
-Some men would say “she is asking for it.”
-The truth is, women of all sexual orientations, ethnicities, ages, and socioeconomic levels are at risk of being raped.
-One in four female college students will be raped or sexually assaulted in her college career, and one in three women will be raped in her lifetime.
-Most people know a survivor.
-The personal characteristics of the survivor do not justify the criminal motives of the perpetrators.
-No one deserves or asks to be raped.
+This belief about rape leads to victim blaming instead of holding the rapist accountable for their harmful and aggressive actions.
+For example, if a female wears revealing clothing, becomes intoxicated, or dances with a man, some men would say “she is asking to be raped.”
+In reality, people of all sexual orientations, ethnicities, ages, and socioeconomic levels are at risk of being raped, regardless of how they choose to dress or behave.
+One in four female college students will be raped or sexually assaulted during her college career, and one in three women will be sexually assaulted within her lifetime.1 Most people either know or are friends with a survivor.
+The personal characteristics of the survivor do not justify the criminal motives of the perpetrator.
+No matter the circumstances, no one deserves or asks to be raped.

 2nd Myth: Rapes are committed by strangers.

 Fact: Most rapes are committed by someone the survivor knows.